mariekyle/liminal-ebook-manager/ROADMAP.md

 ## Vision Statement

 Liminal is a personal reading companion that eliminates the friction of managing an ebook library across multiple systems.
-It provides a single, mobile-friendly home for browsing, tracking, discovering, and reflecting on books - both owned and wished for - so that the reader can spend less time managing and more time in the liminal space of reading.
+It provides a single, mobile-friendly home for browsing, tracking, discovering, and reflecting on books — both owned and wished for — so that the reader can spend less time managing and more time in the liminal space of reading.

 ---

-## Current State (v0.1)
+## Current State (v0.1.2)

 **What Liminal can do today:**
 - Scan books from NAS storage (single folder structure)
 - Display library with gradient covers
 - Search and filter by category
 - Sort by title
-- Scroll through full library (1688+ books)
+- Scroll through full library (1689+ books)
 - View book detail page with metadata (title, author, series, year, word count, summary, tags)
+- **Edit book category** via dropdown (Fiction, Non-Fiction, FanFiction, Uncategorized)
+- **Auto-detect FanFiction** based on tags, author patterns, and summary
 - Add free-form notes to books
 - Mobile-responsive design
 - Text shadows on covers for readability
-- Match existing books by title+author when folder paths change (preserves categories during migrations)

 ---

-## Phase 0: Foundation (Storage Migration)
+## Phase 0: Foundation ✅ COMPLETE

 **Goal:** Simplify storage structure and make categorization a metadata field instead of folder-based.

-### Why This Matters
-The current architecture requires books to be organized in Fiction/Non-Fiction/FanFiction subfolders, with category inferred from folder location.
-This is:
-- Fragile (misplaced books get wrong category)
-- Inflexible (arbitrary constraint for future users)
-- Legacy (designed around Obsidian limitations)

-Moving to a single folder with category as editable metadata is a cleaner foundation before building Phase 1+ features.

-### Migration Steps

-**Step 1: Preserve Existing Categories**
-- [x] Run full sync to ensure all books and current categories are in database
-- [x] Verify book count matches expectations (1688 books)
-- [x] Back up database file before proceeding

-**Step 2: Update Backend for Single Folder**
-- [x] Modify docker-compose.yml to mount single /books path (was already configured correctly)
+**Completed: December 17, 2025**

+- [x] Step 1: Backup & preserve existing categories
-- [x] Update sync.py to scan one folder instead of three
+- [x] Step 2: Update backend for single folder scanning
-- [x] For existing books (matched by title+author), preserve current category
-- [x] For new books, default to "Uncategorized"

-**Step 3: Add FanFiction Auto-Detection**
+- [x] Step 3: Add FanFiction auto-detection
-- [ ] Detect AO3 patterns in EPUB metadata (fandom tags, ship tags, "fanworks")
-- [ ] Auto-assign "FanFiction" category when patterns detected
-- [ ] Log detection reasoning for debugging

-**Step 4: Make Category Editable**
-- [ ] Add category dropdown to book detail page
-- [ ] Options: Fiction, Non-Fiction, FanFiction, Uncategorized
-- [ ] Allow custom categories in future (Phase 4)

-**Step 5: Migrate Files** *(Completed before Step 2)*
+- [x] Step 4: Make category editable in UI
-- [x] Move all books from subfolders into single /Books folder
+- [x] Step 5: Migrate files to single folder structure

-- [x] Run sync to update file paths in database
+**Key Outcomes:**
+- Books live in single `/Books` folder (no subfolders required)
+- Categories are editable metadata
+- New fanfics auto-detected by tags, author patterns, summary keywords
-- [x] Verify all books still accessible and categories preserved
+- 1688 books migrated with categories preserved
-- [x] Remove empty Fiction/Non-Fiction/FanFiction folders

-### Technical Notes

-**FanFiction Detection Heuristics:**
-- Tags containing: "fanworks", "ao3", fandom names, character ship patterns (name/name or name-name)
-- Author names matching username patterns (underscores, numbers, no spaces)
-- Summary containing "fic", "fandom", "canon"

-**Database Impact:**
-- No schema changes needed
-- Category field already exists as text
-- File paths will update but book IDs remain stable

-**Rollback Plan:**
-- Keep database backup from Step 1
-- If migration fails, restore backup and revert code changes
-- Files can be moved back to subfolders if needed

-### Milestone
-When Phase 0 is complete, all books live in a single folder, categories are stored as metadata, and the foundation is set for all future features.
-New users can point Liminal at any folder of books without needing a specific structure.

 ---

-## Phase 1: Replace Obsidian (Core Tracking)
+## Phase 1: Replace Obsidian (Core Tracking) ← NEXT

 **Goal:** Stop using Obsidian for day-to-day library management.